robertyoung2/Trip-Planner/README.md

 # Trip-Planner

 A project as part of Microsoft's Java course on edX.
+The source code for my completed implementation can be found [here](https://github.com/robertyoung2/Trip-Planner/blob/master/src/TripPlanner.java).

 The purpose of the project is to build a trip planner for a user that is broken down into a number of methods as follows: